katur/dotfiles/osx_setup.md

 ```
 rm ~/.gitconfig
-rm ~/.vim
 ```

-(The same goes for any other dotfiles that already exist on the computer)
+(The same goes for any other dotfiles in the repo that already exist on the computer)

 Now create the symlinks: